projectatomic/atomic-enterprise-training/eap-beta3.md

 selected.
 If you recall earlier, when we logged in as `joe` we ended up in the `demo` project.
 We'll see how to switch projects later.

-Open a new terminal window as the `alice` user:
+Open a new terminal window as the `alice` user and the login to AE:

-    su - alice

 [//]: # (TODO: fix ca path)
 [//]: # (TODO: fix "Authentication required ...
 XXX" text)

-and login to OpenShift:

     oc login -u alice \
-    --certificate-authority=/etc/openshift/master/ca.crt \
+    --certificate-authority=/var/lib/openshift/openshift.local.certificates/ca/cert.crt \
     --server=https://ae-master.example.com:8443

     Authentication required for https://ae-master.example.com:8443 (openshift)